soyeon0503/soyeon0503/README.md

-# I'm SOYEON,  Frontend-Engineer！！😉
+# I'm SOYEON,  Frontend-Engineer！！

-I live in Tokyo.
-I've been working as a web development engineer since a year ago, and I'm growing up studying frameworks or libraries!
+I've been working as a web development engineer for 2 years and I'm growing up studying frameworks or libraries!
-If there's a fun tech stack, let's study together
+If you have a fun skill stack, let's study together!!

 <br/>